Protecting Your Children on Their SmartphonePosted by Karah

 How can you keep this conversation going at home?
 Try bouncing some of these questions around at the dinner table, as you’re driving your kids to school or an activity, or even while you’re shopping together:

-• Why do you think God likes to hear us sing to Him?
+• Why do you think God wants children to obey their parents?

 • Who else should you obey besides Mom and Dad?

 • Do you think parents are supposed to obey too?
 If so, whom?

 • What do I do that exasperates you?
 (This question is only for the strong-hearted parent!)

 • How can I be more encouraging to you?

 • If you were a parent, how would you handle this specific situation that you and I have been dealing with?